Madan-U/Madan-U/README.md

 ## About Me

-Hey there! 👋 I’m Madan U, an Associate Database Administrator with expertise in MSSQL, AWS DocumentDB, MongoDB, and MySQL.
+Hey there! 👋 I’m Madan U, an Database Administrator with expertise in MSSQL, AWS DocumentDB, MongoDB, and MySQL.
 I specialize in optimizing database performance, ensuring high availability, and delivering secure data solutions.

 ### Skills & Interests: